An Insider’s Guide To Capacity Planning In Food Supply Chain Management

 It’s important for your production team to identify and act against bottlenecks and capacity issues.
 If bottlenecks aren’t resolved, they can affect every aspect of your business leading to wastage and delays in delivery.

-AI and Automation for Capacity Planning in Food Supply Chain
+ThroughPut’s AI -Powered Capacity Planning Solution for Food Supply Chains.

-Previously, manufacturers had to hire people to perform monotonous tasks of food selection, sorting food by size and shape.
-AI in supply chain can easily recognize the shapes and sizes of food to fit the right packaging, eliminating the need for human intervention.
+AI in supply chain can easily recognize the several variations in food to fit the right packaging, eliminating the need for human intervention.
 With predictive maintenance capabilities, tool capacity planning becomes considerably easier, and timely repairs can save maintenance time and reduce costs significantly.

 Find out how ThroughPut can help you improve your food supply chain management through logistics and predictive analytics.
 Book your demo today!